 The Queen of Bingo really is as good as it gets as far as bingo celebrity endorsements go.
 Barbara Windsor is a national treasure who personifies the lighthearted innuendo and entertainment of the Carry On films she starred in long ago, and Jackpot Joy got a huge amount of mileage out of this in a string of amusing TV adverts featuring the recurrent and mildly risque “blue balls” joke.

 The second most well known bingo celebrity endorsement is probably Verne Troyer at BGO, as The Boss.
-This partneships has been going since 2014 despite some trouble with the ASA – until his sudden death in April 2018 at the age of just 49.
-The actor and comedian, who is otherwise most famous for his role as Mini-Me in the Austin Powers films, plays a casino owner whose style is best described as blingtastic.
-He doesn’t just appear in the TV ads either – almost every promotion on the bgo site is accompanied by a different suitably themed photo of the Boss and a recurrent theme is “beat the Boss”.
+This partnership began in 2014 and continued – despite some trouble with the ASA – until his sudden death in April 2018 at the age of just 49.
+The actor and comedian, who was otherwise most famous for his role as Mini-Me in the Austin Powers films, played a casino owner whose style is best described as blingtastic.
+He didn’t just appear in the TV ads either – almost every promotion on the bgo site was accompanied by a different suitably themed photo of the Boss and a recurrent theme was “beat the Boss”.

-The Queen of Bingo and the Boss are both memorable characters (played by celebrities) who focus on the entertainment value of gambling, keeping it lighthearted and fun and not taking it too seriously.
-Not only does this apparently resonate with players, but keeping it fun is also an important part of the responsible gambling message.
+The Queen of Bingo and the Boss were both memorable characters (played by celebrities) who focused on the entertainment value of gambling, keeping it lighthearted and fun and not taking it too seriously.
+Not only did this apparently resonate with players, but keeping it fun is also an important part of the responsible gambling message.
 As the Senet Group say, when the fun stops, stop.